 The political and social struggles that surrounded the Peterloo Massacre in 1819 and were nothing new.
 Those holding power sought to keep it, use it and would, on occasion, abuse it.
 Their opponents demanded a say in government, in the way their lives were organised, and how they might improve their lot in life by political action.

 Peterloo was one tragic episode in that eternal struggle: reflecting a world of political hopes and ideas and it would, consciously or not, shape the political thoughts of generations to come.
-Some of these ideas are the themes of a series of talks on politics and power.
+Some of these ideas are the themes of a series of talks focusing on Machiavelli, Thomas Hobbes and John Stewart Mill.
 Follow the booking link to find out more.